9and3/AndreaSettimi/index.md

 ## Contact

-Do not hesitate to contact me for just a question, say hi or discuss about potential collaboration: [andrea.setttimi@epfl.ch](andrea.setttimi@epfl.ch) or [andreasettimi39@gmail.com](andreasettimi39@gmail.com).
+Do not hesitate to contact me for just a question, say hi or discuss about potential collaboration: [andrea.setttimi@epfl.ch](andrea.setttimi@epfl.ch).

 ![augmented_workspace](/01_img/finland_carpenter_round.png)